naman14/voice-ai/README.md

 # Environment Variables
 ```

-// if using xtts for tts, specifices the path to the xtts model
+// if using custom xtts model for tts, default xtts is automatically downloade if XTTS_MODEL_PATH is not set
 XTTS_MODEL_PATH="path/to/xtts/model"

 // if using external tts, set to true